 You can message your therapist first thing in the morning, before your kids wake up, or late at night, once they’re finally asleep.
 Or you can message during your lunch break, your carpool (as long as you’re not driving!), or while the children are watching TV or using their smartphones or tablets.

 Again: Although you can message as much (or as little) as you like, the counselor will check in and reply one to two times a day, Monday through Friday.

 Again, 7 Cups online therapy is completely confidential.

 The 7 Cups therapists do not write prescriptions.
 However, if they feel medication is warranted they will suggest the client talk with their primary care physician.

-That’s the way it happens offline, too: A counselor will work with your medical doctor (or maybe with a psychiatric nurse practitioner) to decide what medication might best suits your needs.
+That’s the way it happens offline, too: A counselor will work with your medical doctor (or maybe with a psychiatric nurse practitioner) to decide what medication might best suit your needs.

 In general: Yes, 7 Cups is a good deal.

 Everybody needs someone to talk to now and then – or maybe even daily.
 You can reach out to an active listener any time you have a problem, whether it’s big or little.

 Here’s an example: Recently I was having a really rough day.
 Several freelance assignments were stalled, I got last-minute “fix this now” notes from a couple of clients, and a part-time contracting gig had become a serious hassle.
 Working for yourself is already plenty isolating, and that day I felt completely at sea.
 So I joined 7 Cups and sent out a “help meeee!” request.

 Within 30 seconds an active listener was on the app, allowing me to vent and offering some anxiety-relieving tips.
 After a few more back-and-forth messages, I felt ready to jump back into working.
 Would I have managed on my own, without the active listener?
 Probably.
 Would I have been miserable?
 Almost certainly.
 Venting to a supportive stranger changed the course of my day.